All Episodes

 We'll keep interest rates low.

-There's no crisis here.
+No, there's no crisis here.

-Obamacare, well, hell, you know, it's just health care.
+Obamacare well, hell you know, it's just health care.

 They just want to win with their people in charge because they don't want to have to reform anything.